softlayer/githubio_source/content/reference/services/SoftLayer_User_Customer_OpenIdConnect/updateForumPassword.md

 ## Overview
 This method is deprecated!
 SoftLayer Community Forums no longer exist, therefore, this method will return false.
+In the future, this method will be completely removed.

 Update a user's password on the SoftLayer community forums.
 As with portal passwords, user forum passwords must match the following restrictions.
 Forum passwords must...
 * ...be over eight characters long.